Travel Hacks for Getting Free Flight Upgrades

 Promotional Offers and the Occasional Mistake Fare

-Keep an eye out for limited-time deals or special promotions that airlines and travel companies offer.
-These can include bonus miles for booking flights or hotels, discounts on award tickets, or other creative ways to earn miles faster.
+Watch for limited-time deals or special promotions from airlines and travel firms.
+They offer bonus miles for booking flights or hotels.
+Or discounts on award tickets.
+Or ways to earn miles quicker.

 Flight Compensation and Travel Vouchers: Turning Lemons into Lemonade